 Gay Cruising & Gay Saunas in Munich

 Had enough of gay cruising in Munich – either in the bars or elsewhere?
-For those who want a bit more guaranteed action, the gay saunas in Munich will not disappoint you (unlikely all those faceless Grinder accounts…).
+For those who want a bit more guaranteed action, the gay saunas in Munich will not disappoint you (unlikely all those faceless accounts on Grindr or the other hook up apps…).
 In such a foreign-friendly city you should have no issues visiting any Munich gay sauna, but you could also consider one of the many gay cruise club, bars and adult shops in Munich if you’re more into the cruise & fetish scene.